Skip to main content

 On first appearances it can look like there are more than a few UK umbrella manufacturers, but after much investigation and long phone calls, we've learnt the remainder simply import the umbrella parts from China in a nearly-complete fashion, complete a final assembly activity in the UK and class the umbrellas as manufactured here - which feels misleading.
 Those umbrellas are also often poor quality, at a significantly increased cost.

 Our mission is to cut down on the one billion umbrellas destined for landfill every year because they’ve been made quickly, cheaply, and without any thought to their longevity.
-We aim to offer something better – an umbrella simply designed to last, manufactured ethically, and at a price point that means we can make a tangible difference.
+We aim to offer something better – an umbrella simply designed to last, manufactured responsibly, and at a price point that means we can make a tangible difference.

 So, for now, we’ve settled ourselves that we can aim to tackle one problem (disposable, landfill-destined umbrellas), without tackling them all, including the decline of UK manufacturing.
 In a nutshell - we're normal people, trying to make a difference, and be as open and transparent as we can about it in the process!
 We hope this answer achieves that.